UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **General**: Set to Opposition School: Necromancy unless IWDEE style spells is installed (where it will be Abjurer as in IWDEE)

-**Siphon Vitality** (New)
-(Necromancy)

-Level: 6
-Range: 15 ft.
-Duration: 1 hour
-Casting Time: 3
-Area of Effect: 1 creature
-Saving Throw: None

-When the caster casts this spell and points to a creature within 15', that creature is drained for 1d8 points of magic damage per 3 levels (maximum 6d8 at 18th level).
-These Hit Points are added to the caster's total as a temporary bonus that lasts for 1 hour.
-The caster is also revitalized, gaining a +1 bonus to attack rolls, damage rolls, and moral.
-This spell has no effect on constructs or undead.

-A caster cannot benefit from multiple castings of Siphon Vitality.

 ### Level 7